neondatabase/website/content/docs/ai/ai-concepts.md

 ## Building AI apps with embeddings

-The concepts described above provide an introduction to the basic building blocks, but they help can help you better understand the general process of building an AI app:
+The concepts described above provide an introduction to the basic building blocks used to develop an AI application with embeddings.
+You can see how they fit into a general overall process:

 1. Generate embeddings from your data
 2. Store the embeddings in your database